tiepdotme/lisacharlotterost.github.io/_posts/2015-06-28-TUTORIAL-Google-Search-History.md

 It's easy!

 And to demonstrate that, I will write my first tutorial.
 It's **an extremly detailed tutorial for absolute beginners** in ...well, everything.
-If you can code, there are better ways for you do clean up and visualise the data.
+If you can code, there are better ways for you do clean up and visualise the data (eg., a way to merge the Google Search history JSONs was written down [here in Ruby by Daniel Kirsch](https://gist.github.com/kirel/9eff6b70ef01d0447605)).
 And if can't code, but you've dealt with JSONs and/or Google Refine before: this is the short version – or, let's say, ONE short version, because of course there are many ways to visualise the data:

 - Download your archive [here](https://support.google.com/websearch/answer/6068625?hl=en) and unzip it.
 - Merge the JSONs.